SachiD123/MyPortfolio.github.io/Projects/CreditRisk/creditrisk.md

 ---
 ## **Credit risk prediction using machine learning methods**

-## 🚀 **Overview**
+## **Overview**

 This project explores the burrowers credit risk in loans and application of machine learning methods to predict credit risk of a loan applicant based on demographic and other characteristics.The technological advancements in machine learning has paved the way to utilise it in many areas of businesses.
 When credit lenders such as financial institutions lend money it essential to ensure the risk associate with the credit is minimized.
 Though there are solutions based on classical statistical models such as Logistic regression.
 This project aims to find a solution based on machine learning approaches.
 Machine learning models, Decision Tree and Random Forest Regression were used with logistic regression model to compare and analyse the accuracy of each model to classify the risk of default.
 ## **Data loading and Preprocessing**

-A public dataset found in Kaggle was used, please click the link to download the data set.📁[Dataset link](https://www.kaggle.com/datasets/laotse/credit-risk-dataset) The size of the data set is approximately 32000 and comprised of 11 features.Data preprocessing methods used to handle missing values,duplicates and outlier handling.
+A public dataset found in Kaggle was used, please click the link to download the data set.[Dataset link](https://www.kaggle.com/datasets/laotse/credit-risk-dataset) The size of the data set is approximately 32000 and comprised of 11 features.Data preprocessing methods used to handle missing values,duplicates and outlier handling.
 The outliers were visualised using boxplots for further analysis.

 ![histograms](https://github.com/SachiD123/MyPortfolio.github.io/blob/main/Images/cred_hist.png)
 ![outliers](https://github.com/SachiD123/MyPortfolio.github.io/blob/main/Images/credit_outliers.png)